SAP-archive/cai-book-sample/README.md

 # SAP Conversational AI for Chatbot Development
-Endpoint used in the SAP Conversational AI eBite book from SAP Press.
-The sample code provides an example for the implementation of the Bot Logic component using HANA DB and NodeJS.\
+Endpoint used in the SAP Conversational AI E-Bite book from SAP PRESS.
+The sample code provides an example for the implementation of the Bot Logic component using HANA DB and NodeJS.

-**Note** The code sample is just for demo and training purpose, it is NOT intended for productive usage
+**Note** The code sample is just for demo and training purpose, it is NOT intended for productive usage.

 # Requirements
 CF account active in your SAP Cloud Platform Trial.
 For more information check this [YouTube video](http://bit.ly/2EsGUNX).